Super Bowl 2017 Tickets: Lowered Prices After Dallas Loss To Green Bay

 If Dallas would have been able to pull off a win against Green Bay, the Cowboys would have been one step closer to competing in their first Super Bowl in over 20 years.

-The last time Dallas player in the Super Bowl was in 1996, when the Cowboys faced the Pittsburgh Steelers in Super Bowl XXX and achieved victory.
-The final tally was 27 – 17 according to the Pro Football Reference website.
+The last time Dallas played in the Super Bowl was in 1996, when the Cowboys faced the Pittsburgh Steelers in Super Bowl XXX and achieved victory.
+The final score was 27-17, according to the Pro Football Reference website.

 What went wrong on Sunday?
 How did Dallas get their hope of playing in Super Bowl 2017 snatched away?

-If you didn’t watch the Cowboys, Packers game or read about it afterwards, it was a nail-biter that went down to the wire.
-A field goal kicked by Green Bay during the final seconds turned a 31 – 31 tie into a 34 – 31 victory for the Packers, as reported by Inquisitr.
+If you didn’t watch the Cowboys-Packers game or read about it afterwards, it was a nail-biter that went down to the wire.
+A field goal kicked by Green Bay during the final seconds turned a 31-31 tie into a 34-31 victory for the Packers, as reported by the Inquisitr.

 “With the game tied at 28 and just over four minutes remaining in regulation, three field goals were kicked before it was all said and done.
 The final kick, with just three seconds remaining on the clock, put Green Bay on their way to Atlanta and put an end to the Dallas Cowboys’ post-season.”

-Dallas quarterback Dak Prescott, who just completed his first NFL season, went up against Green Bay’s Aaron Rodgers, who in 2005 was drafted as the twenty-forth pick in the first round by the Packers.
-Rodgers became Green Bay’s starting QB beginning in 2008, proving to football fans across America that he had the potential to be even better then his predecessor, Brett Favre.
+Dallas quarterback Dak Prescott, who just completed his first NFL season, went up against Green Bay’s Aaron Rodgers, who in 2005 was drafted as the 24th pick in the first round by the Packers.
+Rodgers became Green Bay’s starting QB beginning in 2008, proving to football fans across America that he had the potential to be even better than his predecessor, Brett Favre.

 Rodgers has been a Super Bowl winner before.
-In 2011 the Packers beat the same team Dallas beat in their last Super Bowl, the Pittsburgh Steelers, during Super Bowl XLV.
+In 2011, the Packers defeated the same team Dallas beat in their last Super Bowl, the Pittsburgh Steelers, during Super Bowl XLV.
 Ironically enough, that first Rodgers championship victory game took place inside the stadium the Cowboys call home, AT&T stadium.

-Next week the Packers (number 4 ranked) will be traveling to Atlanta to take on the Falcons (2), and the Steelers (3) will be facing Tom Brady and the New England Patriots (ranked number 1) at Gillette Stadium in Foxbourough, Massachusetts.
+Next week, the Packers (No. 4 ranked) will be traveling to Atlanta to take on the Falcons (No. 2), and the Steelers (No. 3) will be facing Tom Brady and the New England Patriots (No. 1) at Gillette Stadium in Foxborough, Massachusetts.
 The winners of these two games will compete in Super Bowl LI in Houston on February 5.

 As far as Super Bowl 2017 tickets, if you’d like to be able to purchase specific seats of your choosing, you’d have to visit On Location Experiences, a company half-owned by NFL elites, though sources indicate that this vendor’s Super Bowl 2017 ticket prices have yet to drop in response to the Dallas loss, so it might be something to keep an eye on.